perryclarke/ImageIndexer/README.md

 5. Monitor the progress in the output area of the GUI.

+## Languages

+It is sometimes possible to get keywords or captions in a language besides English.
+You will need to modify the instruction and uncheck some keyword options.
+To do this:

+1. In the GUI, click on "Settings" and then "Edit Instructions":
+   - Replace ENGLISH in the instructions with the name of a different language

+2. In Keyword Corrections:
+   - Uncheck "Depluralize keywords"
+   - Uncheck "Only Latin characters"

 ## Settings

    **Press the HELP button in the settings dialog.**